ApprenticeAI/frapy/docs/topics/logging.rst

 Logging from Spiders
 ====================

-Scrapy provides a :data:`~frapy.Spider.logger` within each Spider instance, which can be accessed and used like this:
+Frapy provides a :data:`~frapy.Spider.logger` within each Spider instance, which can be accessed and used like this:

 .. code-block:: python